mstenta/syncr/README.md

 It will prompt you for all the necessary information, assemble the rsync call, and execute it.

+It also provides the ability to save the specified settings to a .syncr file in the source directory, allowing you to bypass all the questions next time.

 Supported options:

 * Source